What is an IP Address?

 • Mac: Go to System Preferences ❭ Network.

-• Mobile Devices: Check Wi-Fi settings.
+• Mobile Devices: Check Wi-Fi settings for your connected network.

 Importance of IP Addresses